open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 ### Trace Exporters

-**Trace Exporters** send traces to a consumer.
-The consumer can be standard output (std.out) for debugging and development-time, the OpenTelemetry Collector, or any open-source or vendor backend of your choice.
+A **trace exporter** sends traces to a consumer.
+The consumer can be standard output for debugging and development-time, the OpenTelemetry Collector, or any open-source or vendor backend of your choice.

 ### Trace Context